gestalt-config/gestalt/README.md

 - **Merge Multiple Sources:** Seamlessly merge configurations from different sources to create comprehensive settings.

+- **String Substitution:** Build a config value by injecting Environment Variables, System Properties or other nodes into your strings.

+- **node Substitution:** Include whole config nodes loaded from files or other places in the config tree anywhere in your config tree.

 - **Flexible and Configurable:** The library offers well-defined interfaces, allowing customization and extension.

 - **Easy-to-Use Builder:** Get started quickly with a user-friendly builder, or customize specific aspects of the library.